THE BEST TEAS FOR ANXIETY AND STRESS RELIEF

-However, any natural supplementation you take has the potential to interact with medications you may be on.
+However, remember that any natural supplementation you take including tea has the potential to interact with medications you may be on.

 So always talk to your doctor for recommendations before embarking on natural supplements even if it is just something as simple as tea.